gem5/gem5-resources/README.md

 The NAS Parallel Benchmarks (NPB) are a small set of programs designed to help evaluate the performance of parallel supercomputers.
-The set consists of five Lunux Kernels and three pseudo-applications. gem5 resources provides a disk image, and scripts allowing for the NPB image to be run within gem5 X86 simulations.
+The set consists of five Linux Kernels and three pseudo-applications. gem5 resources provides a disk image, and scripts allowing for the NPB image to be run within gem5 X86 simulations.